Special Enrollment Period 2026 Guide

 Normally, ACA-compliant coverage is only available for purchase during the annual open enrollment period, but a special enrollment period allows people to sign up for coverage outside of that annual window.
 In most cases, this requires a qualifying life event.

 In many cases, a special enrollment period is only available if an applicant already had minimum essential coverage prior to the qualifying life event.
-Other restrictions prevent people from using special enrollment periods (SEPs) to upgrade to better coverage during the year, though some of those restrictions have been relaxed in recent years.
+Other restrictions prevent people from using special enrollment periods (SEPs) to upgrade to better coverage during the year.

 During most SEPs, an individual (and dependents) can enroll in any health plan available in their Marketplace / exchange, although some SEPs limit current enrollees to a replacement plan at the same metal level as their current coverage.
 Most of the SEPs also apply to health plans available outside the exchange, giving people an option to pick off-exchange coverage if that’s their preference.